guayang-adobe/xdm/CONTRIBUTING.md

 - To itroduce a new entity in XDM, only add a new class if the new business concept could not be added by existing set of XDM classes.
 - If you have to add a new class, then keep all the properties in the class which will always be required.
 Then start putting mixins for different use cases.
 - Always keep in mind the uber schema of the class when you create mixins and the way you define properties.
-- Think about wrapping the root level attributes in some business context/category.
+- Think about wrapping the root level attributes in a MIXIN with in some business context/category.

 #### No categorization example (Not recommended)